Crime Victims’ Rights

 For more information about crime victims’ rights in Kansas, visit the Kansas State Government Attorney General’s Office website.
 For more information on crime victims’ rights, visit the National Crime Victim Law Institute website and the Marsy’s Law website.

-If you or someone you know is experiencing domestic violence, call a domestic violence or sexual assault organization in Kansas near you or contact national resources that are available to you.
+If you or someone you know is experiencing domestic violence, call a domestic violence or sexual assault victim advocacy organization in Kansas near you or contact national resources that are available to you.